 Another thing that might be me being a bit picky.
 After a while I felt like my hands ached as I had to hold them in an awkward way due to the dish sides being so high.
 My boyfriend agreed.
 A plate with a lip would be better.

-One thing I do love about it is you get an actual pie and not one of those silly pretend ours where it’s actually a pot of filling with a pastry lid!
+One thing I do love about it is you get an actual pie and not one of those silly pretend ones where it’s actually a pot of filling with a pastry lid!

-I loved the vegetables, they were perfect and is go back for a bowl of those alone!
+I loved the vegetables, they were perfect and I’d go back for a bowl of those alone!
 It was a good serving of sweet potato and red onion, my favourites!

 The gravy was lovely too, and not generic as my boyfriend had a different pie and different gravy.
 He also had skin on fries that were great.
 They came to us a bit cooler than we’d like though.